 Talking tactics: Oli McBurnie

-Football stats experts WhoScored.com focus on Oli McBurnie ahead of Swansea City’s clash with Tottenham on Tuesday night.
+Football stats experts WhoScored.com focus on Oli McBurnie ahead of Swansea City's Championship clash with Rotherham United this afternoon (3pm).

 Back-to-back league wins over Blackburn Rovers and Reading have propelled Swansea to within two points of the Championship play-off places.

 Now the Swans take on a Rotherham side who sit just two points above the relegation zone having failed to win in eight games.

 However, they have lost just three of those matches and have been beaten only once in the last six.

 Three successive draws have helped keep Rotherham’s head above water for the time being and, at their New York Stadium, they have fallen to defeat just the once.